bboyho/BlueBlock1750/README.md

 BlueBlock1750
 -------------------

-Arduino code to control the [SparkFun Purpletooth Jamboree - BC127 Audio Bluetooth Development Board](https://www.sparkfun.com/products/11924) at Block1750.
+Arduino code to control the [SparkFun Purpletooth Jamboree - BC127 Audio Bluetooth Development Board](https://www.sparkfun.com/products/11924).
 This code is also used for a custom wireless audio Bluetooth adapter in older speaker systems.
-It has been tested:
+It has been tested since 2016:

  * in my car
- * with a mixer and studio monitor's
+ * with a mixer and studio monitor's at Block1750
  * portable audio bluetooth device when teaching at different studios

 [![All three wireless audio bluetooth adapters](https://cdn.sparkfun.com/r/600-600/assets/learn_tutorials/4/6/1/Wireless_Bluetooth_Speaker_Project-15.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/4/6/1/Wireless_Bluetooth_Speaker_Project-15.jpg)